 Since July 2010 Melanie Brinkmann is head of the research group “Viral Immune Modulation” at the HZI.

 She received the PhD Award of the Hannover Medical School (2004), for her postdoctoral work she received the Robert-Koch-Postdoc Award (2007), and in 2016 she was awarded with the Science Award of the Signal Transduction Society.

 From 2012 to 2018, Melanie Brinkmann was assistant professor at the Institute of Virology at the Hannover Medical School.
-Since July 2018 she is full professor at the Institute of Genetics at the Technische Universität Braunschweig.
+Since July 2018 she is professor at the Institute of Genetics at the Technische Universität Braunschweig.